Refuge Water Supply Program: Migratory Waterfowl

 Since the passage of the CVPIA, Sacramento Valley areas receiving CVP water have seen a 20% increase in waterfowl use and a significant decline in water-borne wildlife diseases.
 Waterfowl use in the early fall has recorded increases of 800 percent, from 2 million to over 18 million waterfowl use days per year.

 White-faced Ibis and Sandhill Cranes are excellent examples of how the availability of adequate water supplies enabled refuge managers to provide habitat for endemic species that had been in severe decline for decades.
 Improved water supplies first led to an increase in the numbers of frogs, snails, aquatic insects, and small fish.
 This, in turn, provided the ibis and cranes with habitat for late-spring and summer nesting, essential components for these species.
 The increased and improved breeding habitat resulted in a steady upswing in bird numbers.

 This, in turn, provided the ibis and cranes with habitat for late-spring and summer nesting, essential components for these species.
 The increased and improved breeding habitat resulted in a steady upswing in bird numbers.

 Other Wildlife

 Wetlands are diverse ecosystems.
 The increased wetland acreage and improved water quality have benefited more than bird populations.
 Improved water supplies led to an increase in the numbers of frogs, snails, aquatic insects, and small fish.
 Habitat that is now available during the months of August and early September is utilized by resident wildlife and their young during a critical time of the year when wetland habitat is otherwise reduced.
 Introducing water for semi-permanent and permanent wetland habitats in the spring and summer directly benefits the recovery of special status species such as the giant garter snake and tri-colored blackbirds.

 Budget

 The CVPIA is a federal program and receives funding every year through Congressional appropriation.
 It would require between $50 - $60 Million annually to achieve the goals of the RWSP.
-The most recent budget (FY 2017) provided approximately $22 Million.
+The 2017 budget provided approximately $22 million.